 One of the things that firms regularly get in trouble for is delegating.
 In investment advisor registration, there are people who will attempt to delegate supervisory obligations.
 That is a no-no. The SEC has frowned on that repeatedly.

 There are also some, what we'll call compliance-in-a-can outfits out there, that will purport to provide manuals, procedures, so on and so forth to help you get your registration done.
 There are several problems with that.

 One, the SEC knows what those things look like.
 Two, they're probably not tailored to your specific business.
 Three, more often than not, firms get in trouble for having procedures and manuals they don't even follow.

 It's very important to have your counsel talk to you specifically about the needs of your firm, the structure of your fund and the supervisory needs that your business model generates.

-Cathy: I believe most regional centers and EB5 sponsors are probably going to do whatever they possibly can do to avoid registration as an investment advisor, unless they want to make it one of your primary businesses.
+Cathy: I believe most EB5 projects and EB5 sponsors are probably going to do whatever they possibly can do to avoid registration as an investment advisor, unless they want to make it one of your primary businesses.

 You're going to have to decide whether or not you want to take the exemption, whether or not you want to file Form ADV Part One or decide that you're not actually providing advice regarding securities.

 One way or another, you want to do something so that you have thought through the issue and you have documentation in your files in case the question is ever asked as to why you've decided not to become a registered investment advisor.

 Chris: The best thing for us to do is to get out in front of this given that the SEC is intent on making this a point of examination this year.
 Be proactive instead of reactive and have something to support the decision you ultimately make.
 If you haven't sought counsel on this issue, it's better to do it earlier rather than later.